0100101101011010/food/recipe/_posts/2019-07-12-homemade-bubble-tea-milk-tea.md

 ![greenmax black tea flavoured boba milk tea powder](/food/recipe/images/homemade-bubble-tea-milk-tea-powder.jpg){:width="30%"}{: .image-right}

-* 80 g milk tea powder (I use Greenmax Black Tea Flavour, the cheapest brand I could find at my Asian grocery store, but any will work.
+* 80 g milk tea powder (I use Greenmax Black Tea Flavour, but any will work.
 I recommend buying a large bag of powder instead of the ones that come in individual sachets, to cut down on plastic waste.)
 * 500 mL boiling water

 ## Instructions